Leading the Way in Radiation Medicine and Therapy

 - Intensity modulated radiation therapy (IMRT) is one of the recent advances in the delivery of radiation.
 IMRT differs from 3D-CRT by modifying the intensity of the radiation within each of the radiation beams and allows delivery of higher doses of radiation to tumors, especially those near vital areas, while lowering doses to nearby healthy tissue.

-- Image guided radiation therapy (IGRT) uses X-ray imaging during treatments to locate and focus radiation beams more precisely on tumors.
-IGRT enables doctors to make real-time adaptations to the treatment plan.
+- Image guided radiation therapy (IGRT) uses X-ray imaging during the treatments to locate and focus radiation beams more precisely on tumors.
+IGRT enables physicians to make real-time adaptation to the treatment plan.

-- Stereotactic radiosurgery/body radiation therapy (SRS/SBRT) is a specialized type of external beam radiation therapy that uses focused radiation beams targeting a well-defined tumor to deliver the highest possible radiation dose with pinpoint accuracy.
+- Stereotactic radiosurgery/body radiation therapy (SRS/SBRT) is a specialized type of external beam radiation therapy that uses focused beams targeting a well-defined tumor to deliver the highest possible dose with pinpoint accuracy.
 The benefits of SRS/SBRT are fewer treatments, fewer side effects, and enhanced comfort.

-- Brachytherapy involves radioactive material sealed in needles, seeds, wires or catheters or unsealed sources may be placed directly into or near a tumor.
-The department offers one of the most active and innovative brachytherapy programs in the area, including:
+- Brachytherapy involves radioactive material sealed in needles, seeds, wires or catheters, or unsealed sources placed directly into or near a tumor.
+Our department offers one of the most active and innovative brachytherapy programs in the area, including:

 - Radioembolization – Selective internal radiation therapy (SIRT) to the liver.

-- Coronary brachtherapy — Treatment for in-stent restenosis of the heart’s coronary arteries.
+- Coronary brachytherapy- Treatment for in-stent restenosis of the heart’s coronary arteries.

-- Radium-223-(Xofigo)— We were one of the first health care providers in the New York metropolitan area to offer Radium-223, a treatment for men with metastatic prostate cancer that has spread to the bones.
+- Radium-223 (Xofigo®) – We were one of the first health care institutions in the New York metropolitan area to offer Radium-223, a treatment for men with metastatic prostate cancer that has spread to the bones.

 Our Featured Radiation Medicine Technologies